defold/doc/docs/en/manuals/atlas.md

   Select <kbd>Add Animation Group</kbd> from the pop up context menu to create a flipbook animation group.

-  A new, empty, animation group with a default name ("New Animation") is added to the atlas.
+  A new, empty, animation group with a default name (`New Animation`) is added to the atlas.

   Drag and drop images from the *Asset* pane to the editor view to add them to the currently selected group.